Intro-Sci-Comp-UIowa/biol-4386-course-project-tarahicks/README.md

 in R by chromosome, however given I have never used R before, I imagine this will be more of an undertaking than it sounds.

+The example image I have provided from StackOverflow unfortunately comes from a thread that does not provide the original citation for the image.
+However, the thread is regarding the generation of a heat map by chromosome in R, which is what I am trying to do with my dataset, and the thread has some helpful suggestions StackOverflow thread The first suggestion is to use ggplot, which would generate a red, yellow, and blue heat map oriented very similarly to the example image:

+> ‘ggplot(dt) + geom_rect(aes(xmin=chromosome - 0.3, xmax=chromosome +
+0.3, ymin=mb_from, ymax=mb_to, fill=score)) + scale_y_reverse() +
+scale_fill_distiller(palette=“RdYlBu”)’

+An alternative suggestion in this thread is to use the R package “plotly” and would create a plot which places the chromosome number on the x-axis and the chromosomal position on the y-axis (also very similar to the example image, although this approach will make the graphical representation messier as it does not include space between individual chromosomes):

+> 'dat <- apply(dt, 1, function(x) data.table(chromosome =
+x[“chromosome”],
+mb = x[“mb_from”]:x[“mb_to”], score = x[“score”]) ) %>% rbindlist()
+plot_ly(dat, x = ~chromosome, y = ~mb, z = ~score, type = “heatmap”,
+colors = “RdYlBu”, reversescale = T) %>% layout(yaxis = list(range =
+c(1000, 0)))’

+Because I have heard of ggplot and am completely unfamiliar with R in general, I feel more confident using the ggplot approach to start, however should that fail, I will then revert to trying the plotly package or exploring other avenues.

+## Reflections
+In reviewing the StackOverflow thread, I am concerned that I need to rearrange my data formatting, however I’m not clear on the format that the original poster used in their dataset that they are receiving these suggestions for.
+My next step will be to determine what precisely their data layout looks like (it is presented as R code and I just don’t get it yet) and reformat my own data to match that.
+I know that the dataset I have has all the information required, it is just a matter of reorganizing column headers to fit the suggested scripts.
+I am also totally unsure why my first figure is coming out so small when converted through pandoc for submission in the main README for the project, but I have tried inserting more spaces around the image, using both a web-based link and a local image file, and using pandoc to convert to .docx instead of .pdf and none of these attempts have resolved the issue.
+For a full image size, please refer to this README file in my GitHub repository.